Last revised: 20.11.2019

-The controller, as defined in the General Data Protection Regulation, other data protection legislation applicable in the Member States of the European Union and other provisions of a data protection nature is the:
+The entities responsible within the meaning of the General Data Protection Regulation (GDPR), other data protection laws in force in the Member States of the European Union and other provisions with the character of data protection are:

 2. Name and address of the Data Protection Officer

 The controller’s Data Protection Officer is:

 In your browser settings, you can prevent cookies from tracking you or prohibit the storage of third-party cookies.

 However, if you delete all cookies, this will include any previously placed opt-out cookies, with the effect that you will have to declare any previously registered objections all over again.

 We want to give you the opportunity to make an informed decision for or against the use of those cookies which are not absolutely necessary for the technical functions of the website.
 Please note that, if you reject cookies used for advertising purposes, the advertising you are shown will be less appropriate and tailored to your interests.
 You will, however, still be able to make full use of the website.

 We distinguish between cookies which are essential for the technical functions of the website and optional cookies.

 To enable you to set your desired privacy settings for visits to our website as individually as possible, we will give you options below to change your preferences regarding the “Technically Necessary”, “Statistics” and “Convenience and Personalisation” categories.